|

 ADDED February 9, 2010.

-Reader Wade Kidwell was kind enough to send in more postcards from his collection including the one, below left, of the train and the other of the more modern locomotive which succeded it.
+Reader Wade Kidwell was kind enough to send in more postcards from his collection including the one, below left, of the train and the other of the more modern locomotive which succeeded it.